 The following is a list of the main interfaces supported by the OTS.
 All interfaces are part of the IDL module CosTransactions.
-For more details on these interfaces, refer to the CORBA Programmer's Reference.
+For more details on these interfaces, refer to the CORBA

-Table 1: OTS Interfaces
+Table 1:OTS Interfaces

 Interface Purpose Control The return type of TransactionFactory::create().
 It provides access to the two controllers of the transactions, the Coordinator and the Terminator.
 Coordinator Provides operations to register objects that participate in the transaction.
 Current A local interface that provides the concept of a transaction to the current thread of control.
 The Current interface supports a subset of the operations provided by the Coordinator and Terminator interfaces.
 RecoveryCoordinator Used in certain failure cases to complete the transaction completion protocol for a registered resource object.
 Resource Represents a recoverable participant in a transaction.
 Objects supporting this interface are registered with a transaction's coordinator, and are then invoked at key points in the transaction's completion.
-SubtransactionAwareRes ource Represents a participant that is aware of nested transactions.
+SubtransactionAware Resource Represents a participant that is aware of nested transactions.
 Nested transactions are not supported in this release.
+Synchronization Represents a non-recoverable object allowing application specific operations to occur both before and after transaction completion.
+Terminator Provides a means of directly committing or rolling back a transaction.
+TransactionalObject This interface has been deprecated and replaced with transaction policies (see "Propagation and Transaction Policies").
+TransactionFactory Provides a means of directly creating top-level transactions.